CorneaCare Logo

 Try today - $30

 Not drinking enough water may cause dry eye symptoms.
-One of the signs of DED is having tears with high osmolarity, which basically means your tears do not have enough aqueous (water).
-An easy way to think about this is that not drinking enough water leads to dehydration for the body and for your tears.
+One sign of DED is tears with high osmolarity, which basically means your tears do not have enough aqueous (water).
+In other words, not drinking enough water leads to dehydration for the body and for your tears.

 Nutritional health and dry eye disease